-When applicable, the volumetric method was used to estimate the original oil in place (OOIP) and the original gas in place (OGIP).
+When applicable, the volumetric method was used to estimate the original oil in place (OOIP) and original gas in place (OGIP).
 Structure maps were prepared to delineate each reservoir, and isopach maps were constructed to estimate reservoir volume.
 Electrical logs, radioactivity logs, core analyses, and other available data were used to prepare these maps as well as to estimate representative values for porosity and water saturation.
-When adequate data were available and when circumstances justified, material-balance and other engineering methods were used to estimate OOIP or OGIP.

-Estimates of ultimate recovery were obtained after applying recovery factors to OOIP or OGIP.
+When applicable, estimates of ultimate recovery were obtained after applying recovery factors to OOIP and OGIP.
 These recovery factors were based on consideration of the type of energy inherent in the reservoirs, analyses of the petroleum, the structural positions of the properties, and the production histories.
-When applicable, material-balance and other engineering methods were used to estimate recovery factors based on an analysis of reservoir performance, including production rate, reservoir pressure, and reservoir fluid properties.
-For depletion-type reservoirs or those whose performance disclosed a reliable decline in producing-rate trends or other diagnostic characteristics, reserves were estimated by the application of appropriate decline curves or other performance relationships.
-In the analyses of production-decline curves, reserves were estimated only to the limits of economic production as defined under the Definition of Reserves heading of this report or to the limit of production licenses as appropriate.
+When applicable, other engineering methods were used to estimate recovery factors based on analysis of reservoir performance, including production rate, reservoir pressure, and reservoir fluid properties.

+For depletion-type reservoirs or those whose performance disclosed a reliable decline in productio-rate trends or other diagnostic characteristics, reserves were estimated by the application of appropriate decline curves or other performance relationships.
+In the analyses of production-decline curves, reserves were estimated only to the limits of economic production as defined in the Definition of Reserves section of this report, or to the expiration of the production agreement, whichever occurred first.
+In the estimation of reserves, the current production license limits (including known extensions, as described herein) for each license were applied.